 In the seconds before recommending a learning activity, Knewton takes into account — using real data — all of your proficiencies, learning patterns, and past performance.
 We recalibrate our understanding of exactly what you know, how well you know it, and how you learn it best.
 Then we examine the content and strategies that worked best for other similar students — using the combined data power of our entire network to find your best possible learning path for every concept you study.

 Then, in choosing the exact right piece of content for you, and the exact right way to deliver it, we evaluate every piece of available content to see: 1) how well it teaches a given concept, 2) how engaging it is, 3) how much data it typically generates, and 4) how relevant it is to a student’s current learning goals (as set by the instructor or syllabus).
 We create the best possible recommendation for every single student for every single concept by maximizing and optimizing these variables.
-(Take a look at our technical white paper for a more detailed overview.)
 And we do all of this for every recommendation we ever make — more than 15 billion to date, and growing quickly.

 The Payoff for Instructors and Students